Ureteral Obstruction

 Outlook / Prognosis

-The outlook for ureteral obstruction depends on whether the kidneys were damaged while urine was unable to drain.
-If doctors fix the blockage before serious kidney damage occurs, ureteral obstruction doesn’t usually have serious long-term effects.
-In severe cases, kidney failure and death can result from a ureteral obstruction if it is left untreated.
+The outlook for ureteral obstruction depends on whether your kidneys were damaged while pee was unable to drain.
+If your healthcare provider fixes the blockage before serious kidney damage occurs, ureteral obstruction doesn’t usually have serious long-term effects.
+In severe cases, an untreated ureteral obstruction can cause kidney failure and death.

 Living With

-If you have signs of ureteral obstruction, you should call your doctor right away.
-Symptoms may be mild at first but can get worse quickly and can be very serious.
+If you have signs of ureteral obstruction, you should call your healthcare provider right away.
+Symptoms may be mild at first but can get worse quickly and be very serious.